Are you trying to keep cool during the hot months, but you don’t have central air conditioning in your home?

 Unfortunately, CFM ratings don’t always match up as perfectly as BTU ratings do for square footage measurements.

 For example, our top pick for a ventless portable air conditioner below for large rooms has a 1650 CFM rating and covers up to 650 sq. ft.

-Another product, not listed here, has lower 1540 CFM rating yet covers 800 sq. ft.
+Another product, not listed here, has a lower 1540 CFM rating yet covers 800 sq. ft.

 That’s quite a difference.